redislabs-training/ru202/README.md

 This repository contains the source code for the [RU202 Redis Streams Course](https://university.redis.com/courses/ru202/) at [Redis University](https://university.redis.com/).
 These materials can be accessed by installing them locally on your machine, or through a self-contained lab in a Docker container.

+## Reporting Errata

+Spotted an error in a text segment, image or video transcript?
+Please report an issue here on GitHub, we also welcome pull requests with your suggestions.
+The files for each text segment, image and video transcript can be found in the `courseware` folder in this repository.

 ## Optional Docker Environment

 You access these materials through a self-contained Docker lab environment including an IDE and Redis install that we have setup for you: